Oliver Tree: 2010–2016: Early career and hiatus

 Tree launched his solo recording career as "Tree" in 2010.
 By then, he had made presentations for performances such as Skrillex and Zeds Dead.
-He initially self-released his music, releasing an album called "Splitting Branches" in early 2013.
+He initially self-released his music, releasing an album called Splitting Branches in early 2013.
 He sang and played guitar in a ska band called Irony, which was his first experience performing.
-He would produce dubstep for a brief period of time, as well as performing at music festivals such as Wobbleland 2011 in San Francisco.
-He mainly released music under the pseudonym "Tree".
+He would produce dubstep for a brief period of time, as well as perform at music festivals such as Wobbleland 2011 in San Francisco.
+At that point he mainly released music under the pseudonym "Tree".

-At age 20, Tree signed up with the London-based R&S Records and released his debut EP, Demons in August 2013.
-The EP gained some recognition after Radiohead lead singer Thom Yorke approved of his cover of their song "Karma Police".
+In August 2013, Tree signed with London-based R&S Records and released his debut extended play (EP), Demons.
+The EP gained some recognition after Radiohead lead singer Yorke approved of his cover of their song "Karma Police".
 Tree eventually found himself on hiatus as he went back to school, studying music technology at the California Institute of the Arts.

 2016–2018: Return to music and Alien Boy

-In March 2016, Tree returned to music, being featured on the song "Forget It" by Getter, a part of his EP, "Radical Dude!"

-In November of that year, he made his first television debut, performing with Getter on Last Call with Carson Daly.
+In March 2016, Tree returned to music, being featured on the song "Forget It" by Getter, a part of his EP, Radical Dude!
+In November of that year, he made his television debut, performing on Last Call with Carson Daly.

-Shortly after the release of "When I'm Down" by Whethan featuring Tree in October 2016, Tree signed to Atlantic Records and a month later, graduated from the California Institute of the Arts.
+Shortly after the release of "When I'm Down" by Whethan featuring Tree in October 2016, Tree signed to Atlantic Records.
+That same year, he graduated from the California Institute of the Arts with a Bachelor of Arts in fine arts.
+On May 26, 2017, he released "Welcome to LA" as his debut single as Oliver Tree.

-Tree often writes, acts, and directs sketches in comedy videos, and has worked with companies such as Fuck Jerry.

-He released his debut single as Oliver Tree "Welcome to LA" on May 26, 2017, accompanied by another single, "All I Got".

 In February 2018, Tree released his major-label debut EP, Alien Boy, along with the double music video for "All That x Alien Boy".
 Tree wrote and directed the debut, which took over nine months to create.
 He spent five months practicing freestyle monster truck jumping at the Perris Auto Speedway and performed all his stunts in the music video.

-Tree has played at major festivals such as Lollapalooza and Outside Lands Music and Arts Festival, and performed as a special guest at Coachella Valley Music and Arts Festival where he was subsequently named on LA Weeklys "The Best (and Weirdest) Fashion at Coachella" list in 2017.
+Tree played at major festivals including Lollapalooza and Outside Lands Music and Arts Festival, and performed as a special guest at Coachella Valley Music and Arts Festival where he was subsequently named on LA Weeklys "The Best (and Weirdest) Fashion at Coachella" list in 2017.

 He was the supporting act on Louis the Child's Last to Leave Tour (2017) and Skizzy Mars' Are You OK?
 Tour (2018), and was scheduled to join Lil Dicky and DJ Mustard on the Life Lessons Tour Fall 2018 before it was canceled.
 Tree toured North America and Europe with Hobo Johnson in 2018.
+Tree also wrote, acted, and directed sketches in comedy videos and worked with companies such as Jerry Media.